-These bacteria are passed from person-to-person through saliva (spit).
-You must be in close contact with an infected person's saliva for the bacteria to spread.
-Close contact includes activities such as kissing, sharing water bottles, sharing eating/drinking utensils or sharing cigarettes with someone who is infected; or being within 3-6 feet of someone who is infected and is coughing or sneezing.
+These bacteria are passed from person to person through saliva (spit).
+For the bacteria to spread, you must be in close contact with an infected person's saliva.
+Close contact includes activities such as kissing, sharing water bottles, sharing eating/drinking utensils, sharing cigarettes with someone infected, or being within 3-6 feet of someone infected and coughing or sneezing.